lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

 **Account policy enforcement**

 - Credential management

+      A credential is a system of information that provides an identiy and proves that identity (Ex: username and password).
+      Credential management systems store credentials securely.

 - Group policy

       Group Policy allows administrators to configure settings in a Group Policy object and apply settings the multiple